History of Port Lyautey

 Headquarters for COMNAVACTS and COMNAVAIRSTA

 The French maintained a presence on the base which included an air squadron, army detachment, navy detachment and until Moroccan independence, a unit of the French Foreign legion.
-It is not known where or when the following photograph of the French Foreign Legion encampment was taken.
+It is not known where or when the following photograph of the French Foreign Legion encampment or march were taken.

 Main Gate, US Marines and French Navy on Duty